Cryslender/CMPG-323-Overview-36627399/README.md

   ```

 Project 1,2,4,5 have one branch which is main and project 3 there 3 branches main,hotFix,develop respectively.
 Hotfix branch is project will fix and bring the changes to main branch.

+### .GitIgnore file
+It is a file that as user you dont want commit it again and again if you have commit it in the past.
+Or is the file that contain secret information and you dont want other user to get hold of it as "privacy control"-protecting valueable information.Project 1 there is not gitignore file needed,